Prime Minister Shehbaz Sharif Forms National Youth Council - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Dec, 2024) Prime Minister Shehbaz Sharif has formed National Youth Council to engage youth, increase their empowerment in policy making and give them more meaningful role in strengthening of institutions.

-The prime minister will be the chairman of the council and ministers of youth affairs of the provinces, Azad Jammu and Kashmir and Gilgit Baltistan will be the members.
+The prime minister will be the patron in chief of the council which will be headed by Chairman Prime Minister Youth Programme as chairperson and ministers of youth affairs of the provinces, Azad Jammu and Kashmir and Gilgit Baltistan will be the members.

 The council will have 113 youth members and will work for and represent young people, aged 10 to 29 years.
 It will act as an official representative body of youth led civil society, both from the public and private sectors from across Pakistan.